 After being injured, you will likely have several types of expenses, including medical bills, lost wages, and various others.
 Depending on the law and other factors involved, you may need to file a claim with the at-fault person’s insurance company.
-Here are the steps you should take:
+Here are the steps you should take to get the personal injury claim process started.

 Get Medical Treatment